TherealvictorIT/Azure-Sentinel-Incident-Response-Lab/README.md

      | where IpAddress == "XX.XX.XX.XXX"

 Based on our findings the attacker was able to successfully login into the VM.
 The user logged into a user account within the VM.
+**Step 3: Containment, Eradication and Recovery**
+Next step would be to use the Incident Response Playbook to resolve the incident.
+The Incident Response workbook was created using ChatGPT for this specific lab.
+According to the workbook we have to perform the following tasks:
+* Verify the authenticity of the alert or report.
+  * *In this case the alert is a True Positive, there were initial brute force attempts and a successful login into the a user account associated with the VM*
+* Immediately isolate the machine and change the password of the affected user
+  * *Password of affected user was changed*
+* Identify the origin of the attacks and determine if they are attacking or involved with anything else
+ * Seems like attacker is involved in another brute force success
+Attacker involved in a brute force attempt- unsuccessfully
+Attacker involved in possible privilege escalation *Determine how and when the attack occurred
+Are the NSGs not being locked down?
+If so, check other NSGs Attack occurred at 11/21/2023, 8:22:32 PM
+There was about 12 brute force attempts before a successful login into the VM user account The NSG is Opened to the internet
+*Assess the potential impact of the incident.
+ *What type of account was it?
+Permissions?
+The potential impact is minimal, the user account was a new user account with no administrative privileges or access to corporate network.
+For the Containment and Recovery portion the following task need to be performed:
+Reset the affected user’s password
+Users password was changed
+Enable MFA
+MFA is not a possibility for this type of VM
+Lock down the NSG assigned to that VM/Subnet, either entirely, or to allow only necessary traffic The task of hardening the NSG is in process and only certain IP addresses will be able to access the VM

+**Step 4: Document Findings/Info and close out the Incident in Sentinel** Notes have been included in the ticket and now that the incident is solved the ticket has been closed out in Sentinel

 ![Architecture Diagram](https://github.com/TherealvictorIT/Azure-Sentinel-Honey-net-Lab-/assets/125538763/97899627-2aed-4629-84ab-03ea88a1def0">)